OSGeo/OSGeoLive-doc/doc/quickstart/cesium_quickstart.rst

 ********************************************************************************
 @NAME_cesium@ Quickstart
 ********************************************************************************
 Cesium is a JavaScript library for creating 3D globes and 2D maps in a web browser without any plugins.
-It uses WebGL for hardware-accelerated graphics, and is cross-platform, cross-browser, and tuned for dynamic-data visualization.
+It uses WebGL for hardware-accelerated graphics, and is cross-platform, cross-browser, and tuned for time-dynamic data visualization.

 This guide shows how to use the Cesium with the 3D (Globe), 2.5D (Columbus View) and 2D (map).